MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 Like Shor's algorithm for factoring, the hidden shift problem is a natural source of problems for which a quantum computer has an exponential advantage over the best known classical algorithms.
 This may eventually help in solving deconvolution problems and enable us to efficiently find patterns in complex data sets.
 It turns out that a quantum computer can in principle compute convolutions in a super-fast way, which in turn is based on the quantum computer's ability to compute Fourier transforms in a super-fast way.
 In the sample gallery of your Azure Quantum workspace you will find a [Hidden Shifts Jupyter notebook sample](xref:microsoft.quantum.get-started.notebooks) (an Azure account is required).

-[Grover's algorithm](xref:microsoft.quantum.concepts.grovers) speed up the solution to unstructured data searches, running the search in fewer steps than any classical algorithm could.
+[Grover's algorithm](xref:microsoft.quantum.concepts.grovers) speeds up the solution to unstructured data searches, running the search in fewer steps than any classical algorithm could.
 Indeed, any problem that allows you to check whether a given value $x$ is a valid solution (a "yes or no problem") can be formulated in terms of the search problem.
 The following are some examples:

 - Boolean satisfiability problem: Is the set of Boolean values $x$ an interpretation (an assignment of values to variables) that satisfies the given Boolean formula?
 - Traveling salesman problem: Does $x$ describe the shortest possible loop that connects all cities?